marcelotduarte/cx_Freeze/doc/src/index.rst

 Welcome to cx_Freeze's documentation!
 =====================================

+**cx_Freeze**
-**cx_Freeze** creates standalone executables from Python scripts with the same performance.
-It is cross-platform and should work on any platform that Python_ itself works on.
+creates standalone executables from Python scripts with the same performance as the original script.
+It is cross-platform and should work on any platform that Python runs on.

-The current version of **cx_Freeze** is |version| that supports Python 3.9 to 3.13, providing on pypi, wheels for Linux (x86_64, aarch64, ppc64le), macOS (universal2) and Windows (win32, win_amd64, win_arm64).
+The current version of **cx_Freeze** is |version| that supports Python_ 3.9 to 3.13, providing on pypi, wheels for Linux (x86_64, aarch64, ppc64le),
+macOS (universal2) and Windows (win32, win_amd64, win_arm64).